Edit

 Item assets

-The item_assets field, at the collection level, provides a way to determine what assets (data files) are available in any child Item.
-The listed assets in this field don't imply that all assets are available for all Items (it should be the union of the available assets, not the intersection of the available assets).
-This field is enabled in a GeoCatalog via the item_assets extension of the STAC specification.
-The items assets extension is required if you want to visualize Items in the GeoCatalog Explorer.
+The item_assets field at the collection level shows what assets (data files) are available in any child Item.
+The listed assets in this field don't imply that all assets are available for all Items.
+The field shows the union of the available assets, not the intersection.
+You enable this field in a GeoCatalog through the item_assets extension of the STAC specification.
+You need the items assets extension if you want to visualize Items in the GeoCatalog Explorer.

-The item_assets field is itself an object, with at least two of the following fields:
+The item_assets field is an object with at least two of the following fields:

 Field Type Description